The Parent Game: Gameplay

 The format was very similar to The Newlywed Game, the difference between Newlywed and this show being that Race would ask three couples a series of multiple-choice questions about their children.
 Their job was to match answers with a resident child psychologist.

 The first four questions allowed all six players to give individual answers, but on the fifth and final question each couple had to agree on one answer.

 Scoring

 For the first two questions, a correct response earned five points per teammate.
 Ten points were awarded per correct answer in the third question, and 15 points each in the fourth question.
 The final question was worth 30 points.

 The couple with the most points won the game and a grand prize.
 If there was a tie, the Newlywed Game tiebreaker was used.

 Revival

-A revival, entitled Wait 'til You Have Kids hosted by Tom Parks and produced by Jay Wolpert Productions and MTM Entertainment, aired on The Family Channel from September 30, 1996 – January 30, 1997.
+A revival, entitled Wait 'til You Have Kids hosted by Tom Parks and produced by co-creator Gary Jonke and Jay Wolpert Productions and MTM Entertainment, aired on The Family Channel from September 30, 1996 – January 30, 1997.